-There is a strong case to be made for the restoration of the wetlands in the Cumbria region and the return of ospreys.
-One of the reasons this animal stopped migrating to the UK was the loss of their habitat.
+There is a strong case to be made for the restoration of the wetlands in the Cumbria Region and the return of ospreys.
+One of the reasons this animal stopped migrating to the UK was the loss of its habitat.
 But now, thanks to efforts by

 the Cumbria Wildlife Trust, the local peatlands are being restored and earlier in July 2021, the project reported its 200th osprey chick born in England.

 Special thanks to the Foulshaw Moss Nature Reserve volunteer Matthew.